 In my youth, I was extremely fortunate to be raised by my great-grandmother.
 She lived to be 96 years old and she managed to share some of her survival knowledge with us.
 Cooking with mud was her way of remembering the struggles she faced while settling down.

-She had to be extremely resourceful to feed her family.
-Parsnips and fish were common foods of their menu for the day.
-Cooking with mud was the only method of cooking these ingredients.
+She had to be incredibly resourceful to feed her family.
+Parsnips and fish were common foods on their menu for the day.
+Cooking with mud was the only method of preparing these ingredients.
 She used to clean the fish, but leave the skin on.
-Once she reached the creek on their property, she laid down and started digging up the rick black earth.
+Once she reached the creek on their property, she laid down and started digging up the rich black earth.

 When she did break the hardened mud from the fish, the skin came off with it and you had clean fish to eat.
 Strangely enough, cooking with mud is clean and it’s a proper survival cooking method.
 Next time, you’re out camping, experiment by cooking some fish, carrots and potatoes using nothing but mud.

 Make mud the proper consistency first.
 This is somewhat simple and you need to find earth by a river or stream.
 Dig the mud up loosely and add water till the texture is sticky.
 Sticky enough to allow you to pack it around the items you intend to cook.
 The mud should stay on the foods and not drip off.